Predictia/AQUA/docs/sphinx/source/advanced_topics.rst

 The grids used in AQUA are stored and available on Swift storage, powered by DKRZ.
 See the :ref:`grids-downloader` section for more details.

+You can then check the completeness of the grids with the tool described in the :ref:`grids-checker` section.

 .. _dev-notes:

 Developer notes